North Jutland Artillery Regiment

 The North Jutland Artillery Regiment (Nørrejyske Artilleriregiment) was an artillery regiment of the Royal Danish Army.
-On 1 November 2000 it was merged with Southern Jutland Artillery Regiment to form Queen's Artillery Regiment.

 The regiment was established in 1923 as 3.
 Feltartilleriregiment.
 In 1969 the regiment moved from Århus to new build barracks in Skive.
 Jutlandic Air Defence Regiment was merged with the regiment on 1 November 1974.
+On 1 November 2000 it was merged with the Southern Jutland Artillery Regiment to form the Queen's Artillery Regiment.